-Without multi-currency accounting enabled your account will be operating in “base-only” accounting mode, even if you have foreign currency sales and purchase orders.
-You will notice that all payments, bank accounts, customer and supplier balances, are base currency.
-Once your account has been multi-currency enabled you will be able to manage these things in multiple currencies.
+Depending on how long you've been been a Brightpearl customer, your account may previously have operated in “base-only” accounting mode, even if you had foreign currency sales and purchase orders.
+If so, all payments, bank accounts and customer/supplier balances were in base currency.
+However, you are now able to manage these things in multiple currencies.

-After the activation of multi-currency, your payments, bank accounts, customer and supplier (vendor) balances and accounting will behave in a different way, so you need to be prepared ahead of time and understand those changes.
+With multi-currency your payments, bank accounts, customer and supplier (vendor) balances and accounting behave in a different way:

 |Before multi-currency activation||After multi-currency activation|